erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 geth --testnet --fast --bootnodes "enode://20c9ad97c081d63397d7b685a412227a40e23c8bdc6688c6f37e97cfbc22d2b4d1db1510d8f61e6a8866ad7f0e17c02b14182d37ea7c3c8b9c2683aeb6b733a1@52.169.14.227:30303,enode://6ce05930c72abc632c58e2e4324f7c7ea478cec0ed4fa2528982cf34483094e9cbc9216e7aa349691242576d552a2a56aaeae426c5303ded677ce455ba1acd9d@13.84.180.240:30303" console
 ```

-Those flags means are useful for:
+Those flags are useful for:

-- `--testnet` : you'll sync with the Ropsten network
+- `--testnet` : you'll sync with the Ropsten network.
+Alternatively you can use other flags
 - `--fast` : you're enabling [fast syncing](https://ethereum.stackexchange.com/a/11300)
 - `--bootnodes` : Through these bootnodes a node can join the network and find other nodes.
 The one I've given are valid for the 3rd Feb 2018, and might change in the future.
 Check the [ropsten official repo](https://github.com/ethereum/ropsten) to get the updated bootnodes.
 - `console`: I attached the console to know the current state of the sync .
 Without that, you'll be a bit blind on the progress of the sync

 The Ethereum blockchain will store the data in the default directory (`/YOUR_HOME/.ethereum/testnet/geth/chaindata`).
 You can also check the size of the blockchain with `du -hs /YOUR_HOME/.ethereum/testnet/geth/chaindata`

-I've waited about 60 minutes before the sync finished

 ### (optional) Step2.1: Check the progress of the sync :